 Audit/Refund and Demand

-At the offices of Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP when it comes to insurance audits our goal is to evaluate and minimize any potential liability, establish a defense when liability may exist, and to assist the client in correcting any potential areas of vulnerability to future audits and repayment demands.
+At the offices of Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara, Wolf & Carone, LLP when it comes to insurance audits our goal is to evaluate and minimize any potential liability, establish a defense when liability may exist, and to assist the client in correcting any potential areas of vulnerability to future audits and repayment demands.
 We have established a multi-tiered approach to medical record and billing audits received by our clients, keeping in mind that there is no "generic" or "routine" audit, as each physician or practice has its own unique attributes and qualities.
 Accordingly, we analyze and prepare each case based on its own characteristics.

 The first step in our process is to review and categorize the medical record/audit demand received by the client.
 There are several different types of demands that a client may receive, including demands which are purported to be issued solely for data collection purposes.
 This evaluation includes an analysis as to whether the audit involves only private carrier funds or whether it includes federal funds distributed through the Medicare or Medicaid programs; whether there is an indication that the carrier is looking into issues of fraud or abusive billing and whether the client is a participating provider with the carrier.
 All of the aforementioned, as well as a multitude of other details, are evaluated so as to formulate an initial strategy to comply with the demand for medical records if required and defend any potential repayment demand.